Christopher Vaughn: Innocence claims

 Vaughn's defense team maintains that Kimberly was the one who fired the gun.
 Robert Deel, a Crime Scene Investigator who worked on the case has openly supported Vaughn, claiming that the bullet trajectory and other forensic evidence points to Kimberly as the shooter.
 He claims that tunnel vision played a role in the investigation.
 "I wasn't being listened to by them," he said.
 "In fact, every time that I offered up something that was contrary to what they said, they had some reason why I didn't know what I was talking about, and basically it all fell back on that Christopher Vaughn is a criminal mastermind and he knows all about crime scenes and that he would be able to fool me into thinking that something else happened."
 Deel also claimed that "[T]hey would change their theory of what happened to try to match the evidence rather than letting the evidence dictate to you the events that occurred”.

 The defense has also noted that aspects of the state's forensic case were disproven.
-For example, the state asserted on the probable cause affidavit that Christopher unbuckled his wife's seatbelt before he shot her.
+For example, the state asserted on the probable cause affidavit that Christopher unbuckled his wife's seatbelt after he shot her.
 A large bloodstain was found at the point where the latch came together.
 The state believed that Kimberly's wound was the source of this blood, however DNA testing revealed that it was Christopher's blood.
 A transfer stain on Kimberly’s right thumb indicates that she unbuckled the seatbelt after Christopher was shot.

 Vaughn's defense noted that at the time of her death, Kimberly was taking Nortriptyline and Topamax for migraine headaches.
 A year after her death, the FDA released a report stating that a statistically significant risk of suicide was seen in patients taking Topamax, as does Nortryptiline.
 In an email written two weeks before her death, she told Christopher that she informed her doctor she was experiencing “a big personality change and anxiety change.”
 Kimberly's level of Nortryptiline was found to be in the low end of the toxic range.
 The defense theorized that mood and behavior changes brought on by these medications could have caused suicidal and homicidal behavior.
 They also theorized that Christopher suffered from dissociative amnesia brought on by witnessing a traumatic event, which led to him having no memory of the event.

 Wrongful conviction advocacy group Investigating Innocence is investigating the case.
 Wrongful conviction advocate Jason Flom and Lava Records, which produces the Wrongful Convictions Podcast, matched donor contributions to complete the crime scene reconstruction.